What's the difference between a CPM and a CNM?

 How often will I be seen?

 First appointments are typically scheduled around 9 weeks gestation.
 An ultrasound is an option at this appointment.
 We see each client every 3-4 weeks until about 30-32 weeks when we start seeing you every 2 weeks.
-At 36 weeks, we will schedule a home visit or a birth center walkthrough to make sure your home is prepared for the birth and/or you are familiar with the Birth Center facilities, and from there we will schedule weekly office visits until your baby arrives.
+At 36 weeks, we will schedule birth center walkthrough to make sure you are familiar with the Birth Center facilities, and from there we will schedule weekly office visits until your baby arrives.

 We will schedule a visit at the birth center 24-48 hours following your birth to check on both you and your baby.
 Then we will schedule birth center visits for 4-6 days and 10-14 days postpartum for both you and the baby, and 6 weeks postpartum for you.
 More postpartum appointments can be scheduled if needed.